15 Creative Optometry Website Design Ideas

 9. Add Your Social Media Profiles to Your Web Design

-By adding your social media profiles like Instagram, Facebook, and Google My Business, you will increase your brand awareness while connecting with more followers.
-You want to add your social media buttons to your optometry web design but only where it’s relevant.
+Adding your social media profiles like Instagram, Facebook, and Google My Business will increase your brand awareness while connecting with more followers.
+You want to add social media buttons to your optometry web design, but only when relevant.

 • Get a Free Social Media Toolkit